neuropoly/intranet.neuro.polymtl.ca/_sources/data/dataset-curation.md

     └── manual_labels_softseg
 ```

-Convention for derivatives JSON metadata:
+⚠️ Each label file (such as segmentations or labeling) must be accompanied by a JSON sidecar file.
+Convention for JSON sidecar files:

 ```json
 {